-Hypothetical #1: When things - or People - Wander From The Place They Belong Onto Pathways That Bring Them To Us don't have to do it all.
+Hypothetical #1: When things - or People - Wander From The Place They Belong Onto Pathways That Bring Them To Us of Creation involves our active engagement in recognizing, seeking, going after, and taking responsibility for that which is lost - even if it is never going to be 'ours'.
+Layers of Responsibility - individual and communal - are assigned.
+We don't have to do it all.
 But when the Holy One brings the 'stray' squarely into our path, we have to decide if we are IN THE COVENANT, and will do what Messiah would do - or if we are going to pretend we are too busy, say 'not my circus, not my monkeys!', and let the stray fend for itself.
 Here is the first hypothetical Moshe tosses our way on the subject of 'Strays, Lost and Found, and People of the Covenant':